chemodun/X4-XMLDiffAndPatch/README.md

 ### How to apply a tools to a directories

-You can apply the tools to directories.
-In this case, the tools will apply the diff or patch to all XML files in the directory.
+#### Applying XMLDiff to directories

-The logic will be a next:
+You can apply the XMLDiff tool to directories.
+In this case, the tool will traverse the directory structure and create diff files for XML files with identical names and relative paths.
+The process is as follows:

-- all input parameters are directories - the tools will apply the diff or patch to all XML files in the directories.
+- If all input parameters are directories, the tool will create diff files for all XML files in the directories.
-- it will recursively gro thru the diff or changed XML files in the directories, respectively to the tool.
+- The tool will recursively go through the directory structure, using modified files as a "keys" for it
-- for each diff or changed files will be checked a corresponding original XML file in the original directory with the same relative path.
+- For each changed file, the corresponding original XML file in the original directory with the same relative path will be checked.
-- if the original XML file is not found - the diff or changed file will be skipped.
+- If the original XML file is not found, the operation will be skipped.
-- if the original XML file is found - the diff or changed file will be patched with the original XML file and created a new patched XML file in the output directory with the same relative path.
+- If the original XML file is found, the diff file will be created in the output directory with the same relative path.

 Example: